 Short for Adaptive Boosting, this ensemble classifier can improve the performance of an otherwise weak classifier by focusing more attention on samples that are harder to classify.
 It builds an additive model where, at each stage, a new learner is instantiated and trained.

-Note: The default base classifier is a Classification Tree with a max depth of 1 i.e a Decision Stump.
+Note: The default base learners is a Classification Tree with a max depth of 1 i.e a Decision Stump.

 Data Type Compatibility: Depends on base learner